Field of Greens Review - Is It Right For You?

 Our Experience With Field of Greens

-• Antioxidants, Fiber, and Prebiotics: While the inclusion of various berries and vegetables should theoretically provide a good source of antioxidants and fiber, the actual content and impact felt underwhelming.
-The claimed fiber content (2g per serving) is modest and did not significantly contribute to digestive health improvements for our team (18).
+Antioxidants, Fiber, and Digestive Support: While the inclusion of berries and vegetables suggests a source of antioxidants and fiber, the actual fiber content is modest at 2 grams per serving, which did not lead to noticeable digestive health improvements for most of our testers (18).

-• Metabolic Benefits: The claims surrounding lipid and glucose metabolism support hinge on the presence of ingredients like ginger and green tea extracts.
-However, without knowing their specific quantities, it’s difficult to correlate our subtle experiences with the bold claims (19).
-The metabolic effects were not notably felt, which left some team members questioning the efficacy of the product in this regard.
+Metabolic Support: The product’s claims regarding lipid and glucose metabolism are tied to ingredients like ginger and green tea extracts.
+However, without specific dosing information, it was difficult to associate our mild experiences with these strong claims (19).
+The metabolic effects reported by testers were minimal, leading some to question the overall effectiveness of the product in this regard.

-• Safety and Suitability: The inclusion of green tea extract (a source of caffeine) and beetroot (with potential heavy metal concerns) should be approached with caution (20).
-Some of our team members, particularly those sensitive to caffeine, noted a need to limit their intake or avoid evening consumption.
+Safety Considerations: The inclusion of green tea extract (a source of caffeine) and beetroot (which may have heavy metal concerns) requires careful consideration (20).
+Some individuals in our testing group, particularly those sensitive to caffeine, needed to adjust their intake or avoid taking the supplement in the evening.

 Field of Greens Ingredients